potato-tf/MGE-VScript/README.md

 # MGE-VScript
 A fully vanilla compatible rewrite of the MGEMod plugin.
 No sourcemod plugins required.

+The existing MGE plugin is old, not fun to modify, and worst of all, written in SourcePawn (the incantations of the devil).
+The goal of this project is to create a drop-in replacement for the SM version for better long term support/stability, ease of use, and generally expanding on the gamemode in ways that were prohibitively complicated before.
+PRs and Issues are more than welcome.

+The biggest obstacle that obviously cannot be worked around is the lack of a proper detabase connector.
+If stat tracking is set to database mode, this gamemode copes by using an external python script to read/write JSON from disk, .
+You should be EXTREMELY careful about using this alongside untrusted maps/scripts, see below for more.

 ## Features & Progress

 | Feature | Status |